lammps/lammps/doc/src/Fortran.rst

 .. versionadded:: 9Oct2020

-.. admonition:: Work in Progress
-   :class: note

-   This Fortran module is a work in progress, and only the documented functionality is currently available.
-The final implementation should cover the entire range of functionality available in the C and Python library interfaces.

 .. note::

    A contributed Fortran interface that more closely resembles the C library interface is available in the ``examples/COUPLE/fortran2`` folder.
 Please see the ``README`` file in that folder for more information about it and how to contact its author and maintainer.

 ----------